-(10) Policy reserve matching bonds
+(9) Policy-reserve-matching bonds

 Life insurance businesses maintain policy reserves to ensure their ability to meet their long-term insurance obligations, and use debt securities to manage the interest rate risk associated with the characteristics of those obligations.
-With the aim of reflecting the reality of managing this interest rate risk, under Japanese GAAP the "Temporary Treatment of Accounting and Auditing concerning Policy-Reserve-Matching Bonds in the Insurance Industry" (The Japanese Institute of Certified Public Accounts Industry Audit Committee Report No. 21) categorizes debt securities used for this purpose as "policy reserve matching bonds," authorizes their valuation and accounting treatment using the amortized cost method.
-Sony Life Insurance Co., Ltd. valued debt securities categorized as "policy reserve matching bonds" using the amortized cost method in accordance with Japanese GAAP.
-However, as the accounting treatment recognized under Japanese GAAP is not applied under U.S. GAAP, such debt securities are classified as securities available for sale, measured at fair value as of the date of the financial statements, and recorded the unrealized holding gains and losses (net of tax) in accumulated other comprehensive income.
-Gains or losses on sale of debt securities are realized as profit or loss in the statements of income.
+With the aim of reflecting the reality of managing this interest rate risk, under Japanese GAAP the "Temporary Treatment of Accounting and Auditing concerning Policy-Reserve-Matching Bonds in the Insurance Industry" (The Japanese Institute of Certified Public Accounts Industry Audit Committee Report No. 21) categorizes debt securities used for this purpose as "policy-reserve-matching bonds," authorizes their valuation and accounting treatment using the amortized cost method.
+Sony Life Insurance Co., Ltd. valued debt securities categorized as "policy-reserve-matching bonds" using the amortized cost method in accordance with Japanese GAAP.
+However, as the accounting treatment recognized under Japanese GAAP is not applied under U.S. GAAP, such debt securities are classified as available-for-sale securities, measured at fair value as of the date of the financial statements, and recorded the unrealized holding gains and losses (net of tax) in accumulated other comprehensive income.